A Change in Water Regulation

 This change had already been successfully ruled out across Scotland in 2008, almost ten years before England.
 Then in 2011, three years later, the price structure changed again.
 Until 2011, wholesale water prices were a fixed cost, but as the sector grew it needed more flexibility.
 The fixed cost was lifted, and Scotland saw a decrease in wholesale water prices.

 Like Scotland, water wholesale prices have remained at a fixed cost for the first three years.
-However, in April 2020, the fixed cost will be lifted to provide England with more flexibility on the wholesale cost.
+However, in April 2020, the fixed cost was lifted to provide England with more flexibility on the wholesale cost.

 How Does This Affect My Business?